-Seven questions were created to assess how client organizations select preferences for an executive education partner before the pandemic, after it, and finally, how they will do so in the future.
-These questions ranged from who to consider, how to determine competence and fit, and who and how the final selection is made for the best partner.
-The questions considered university providers as well as non-traditional providers and new entrants.
+A list of 7-questions was created to assess the selection preferences for an executive education partner before the pandemic, after it, and finally into the future.
+These questions were distributed in advance and ranged from identification, evaluation, and selection of a partner to engagement with new entrants or non-traditional providers.